-I am a Ph.D. candidate in human-centered computing at Georgia Tech.
-I draw on the fields of both social computing and human-computer interaction & development (HCID) to study information communication systems in constrained environments.
+I am a Ph.D. candidate in the School of Interactive Computing at Georgia Tech.
+My work lies at the intersections of social computing, human-computer interaction & development (HCID), and anthropology to study information communication systems in constrained environments.

 Read more about me here.